markkorput/class_state/README.md

 	gem 'class_state'
 ```

-## ClassState::Owner
+## Implementation

-Implementation; manage a class' state using ClassState by including the
-ClassState::Owner module and optionally creating some state attribute readers/writers/accessors
+manage a class' state using ClassState by including the ClassState::Owner module and optionally creating some state attribute readers/writers/accessors

 	require 'class_state'